rarebreed/reflex/README.md

 # What's it about?

-reflex is a learning project to get familiar with react concepts.
-To do so, this will be a simple SPA that is a user interface to change the config settings for the
+reflex is a set of modules to help with common testing tasks, as well as a framework to help with enterprise testing.

+## Library breakdown